enter-haken/rasmus/scripts/core/readme.markdown

 all these entities can be defined as you like.

+# main tables

+## user\_account

+The `user_account` holds information about a `rasmus user`.
+You have to provide at least a `login` and an `email_address`.

+## privilege

+Privileges can be used inside of `rasmus` applications.
+You have to give a privilege a unique `name`.
+A privilege can be assigned to a `role`.

+## role

+A `role` can hold multiple `privileges`.
+You can define read and write permissions for every privilege of a role.

+# transfer

+TBA

 # role levels

-You can assign role levels to users, privileges and role.
+You can assign role levels to users, privileges and roles.

 Examples:

 * When you have a privilege with the `admin role level`, you can assign this privilege only to a role with the same level.
 * You can't assign a user with a `user role level` to a role with an `admin role level`.

-## default

-The `default` role level is the lowest one.
+At the moment there are two role levels.

 ## user